VEAC Assessment of the values of state forests in the Central Highlands

 (d) identify the typical land use categories commensurate with the identified values

-VEAC published its interim assessment of the matters specified in (a) to (d) in December 2023.
-The Council will report on the completed evaluation including the matter referenced in paragraph (e) in its final report to be completed one month after the Government publicly releases the Panel’s report on the Central Highlands state forest.
+VEAC published its interim report covering the matters specified in (a) to (d) in December 2023.
+In January 2026, the Council reported on the completed evaluation including the matter specified in paragraph (e) in its final report to the Minister for Environment.

 Reports and resources